tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_slides.md

 path1: /docapis_introtoapis.html
 ---

 If you're teaching this material in a workshop, you can use the slides below.
-The slides are built with [RevealJS](https://github.com/hakimel/reveal.js/), which means they're pure HTML.
+The slides are built with [RevealJS](https://github.com/hakimel/reveal.js/), which means they're HTML.
 As such, I store them in GitHub repositories that you can fork and then modify to suit your needs.
 The slides are divided into several groups:

 ## Part I: Introduction to API Documentation